 The Sisters of Charity Foundation is supporting domestic violence survivors

-Our Community Grants program helps fund community programs that help those experiencing domestic violence escape unsafe situations and start a new life.
+Our Community Grants program helps fund programs that help those experiencing domestic violence escape unsafe situations and start a new life.

 Right now, we know that many small organisations working in the domestic violence space are facing unprecedented demand for their services – without the resources they need.
 The Sisters of Charity Foundation is working to get desperately needed funds to the front lines as fast as possible.